 Where is the largest area of contiguous wilderness?

 In this context, contiguous means wilderness land that is unbroken by any exempted corridors.
 In Alaska, the Noatak and Gates of the Arctic Wildernesses (12,743,329 acres) make up the largest area of unbroken wilderness.
-In the lower 48 states, the largest area of unbroken wilderness is found in Idaho's Frank Church-River of No Return Wilderness (approximately 2,300,000 acres)
+In the lower 48 states, the largest area of unbroken wilderness is found along the Sierra/Nevada crest in California.
+This area contains multiple wildernesses totalling over 2,400,000 acres.

 What states have the most wildernesses?